andsilvadrcc/CBJ-Data-Frame/README.md

-We are concerned here with C-jets, i.e. interactions in Because of small radiation thickness of the target layer. the target layer and the presence of air gap, gamma-rays gene- rated in a C-jet penetrate through the target layer without materialization and arrive at the level of lower detector with large enough mutual distances among them.
+We are concerned here with C-jets, i.e. interactions in Because of small radiation thickness of the target layer. the target layer and the presence of air gap, gamma-rays generated in a C-jet penetrate through the target layer without materialization and arrive at the level of lower detector with large enough mutual distances among them.
 This makes a contrast with the shower development in a homogeneous